 NEC has always been ahead of the curve.
 In its 1977 Computers and Communications (C&C) Declaration, NEC predicted the emergence of today’s information society and the fusion of computing and communications.
-In recent years, we have been actively driving the digital industrial revolution through in-house development of several world first IoT and AI technologies.
+In recent years, we have been actively driving the digital revolution through in-house development of several world first IoT and AI technologies.

 Rapid technological advancement is fueling social change, presenting us with both diverse possibilities and complex challenges.
-Given the speed of development, we need to urgently address some important questions: What will define human happiness in an era of technological singularity?
+Given the speed of development, we need to urgently address some important questions: What will define human happiness in an era of the digital revolution?
 What new industrial models will emerge?
 How can we ensure people to evolve in ways that complement the wellbeing of our planet?
 The advancement of AI has already generated discussions and debates about the relationship between scientific and technological progress and the potential of people.

 Working together with people worldwide to realize a society which affords all people an equal chance to test and stretch their talents, and to build a brighter world inspired by infinite human creativity and capability.

 NEC Future Creation Forum is a venue in which intelligent minds and experts